Erjon Bogdani: Retirement

 On 11 February 2014, Bogdani confirmed to have retired from the played football, thus ending his 17-year international career.
 At the time, he was Albania's fourth player with most appearances.
 He is currently the top goalscorer with 18 goals.
 He also hold records for most goals scored for Albania at FIFA World Cup qualification (8), and most goals scored as a substitute (4).
 In addition, Bogdani is also the oldest player at 35 years, 10 month, 23 days to score a goal for Albania.

-Managerial career
+Post-playing career

 Albania national team

-Principally Bogdani started working as youth talents Scouter at Albania national football team, where he was named on 12 August 2014 by FSHF.
+After retirement, Bogdani started working as a youth players' scout for the Albania national football team, where he was named on 12 August 2014 by FSHF.

 On 29 August 2015, he was named as the Albania national team assistant manager by the national head coach Gianni De Biasi for replacing the departed Altin Lala.

 Albania under-19

-Following naming of Paolo Tramezzani fellow assistant manager of De Biasi at Albania national team as a National teams director, on 9 December 2016 Bogdani was named as the Albania national under-19 football team manager.
+Following the appointment of Paolo Tramezzani, former assistant manager of Gianni De Biasi, as the new head coach of the senior national team on 9 December 2016, Bogdani was named as the Albania national under-19 football team manager.

-In February 2017 he had his first gathering with Albania U19 where he participated in the Roma Caput Mundi Tournament developed from 27 February–3 March 2017.
-He won its first ever tournament which he participated, beating Romania U19 2–0 in the Final.
-Prior the Final he did won the opening match against Malta U19 2–1, winning then by 2–0 against England national under-19 team of high-schools and beating Italy national under-19 team of Diletanti 4–2 by Penalty shoot-out.
-During this tournament, did caught attention a young talent Sadik Çela of PAOK under-20 who scored 3 goals.
+Palermo

+In August 2022, Bogdani moved back to Italy as the new head of scouting for the youth sector of Palermo, working under his former teammate Leandro Rinaudo.
+He served at this role for two years, departing by the end of the 2023–24 season.